lowrycode/table-tennis-league/README.md

 ## Account Management

 Another key assessment criteria for the project relates to CRUD functionality.
+We have already discussed how a typical user can create, read, edit and delete a review for a club.

-The majority of the CRUD functionality is found in the Club Admin section but the Account Settings page also includes some CRUD functionality: it allows users to:
+The Account Settings page also includes CRUD functionality.
+It allows users to:
 - View their email address.
 - Change their email address.
 - Change their account password.